Non-Bloch band theory for non-Hermitian continuum systems: Homogeneous continuum systems

-After establishing the GBZ theory for homogeneous non-Hermitian continuum systems, we discuss its applications to previous analytically solvable models.
+After establishing the theory of generalized momentum space for homogeneous non-Hermitian continuum systems, we discuss its applications to previous analytically solvable models.

-To facilitate applications, we follow the procedure of the auxiliary GBZ (aGBZ) method developed in lattice models \cite{yang2020non}.
+To facilitate applications, we follow the procedure of the auxiliary GBZ method developed in lattice models \cite{yang2020non}.
 We extend this method to non-Hermitian continuum systems.
-Because the points on the continuum GBZ form pairs with the same imaginary parts, these pairs differ from each other by a real number.
+Because the points on the generalized momentum space form pairs with the same imaginary parts, these pairs differ from each other by a real number.
 Specifically, we can solve an auxiliary equation $h(k)=h(k+k_a)$ where $k_a\in\mathbb{R}$ is an auxiliary real number.
-The complex roots $k(k_a)$ of the auxiliary equation are located on the curve called aGBZ, which consists of the solutions of $ \text{Im}[k_{i}(E)]=\text{Im}[k_{i+1}(E)]$ with $i=1,2,\cdots,n-1$. $k_i(E)$ are the $i$-th roots of $E=h(k)$.
+The complex roots $k(k_a)$ of the auxiliary equation are located on the curve called auxiliary generalized momentum space, which consists of the solutions of $ \text{Im}[k_{i}(E)]=\text{Im}[k_{i+1}(E)]$ with $i=1,2,\cdots,n-1$. $k_i(E)$ are the $i$-th roots of $E=h(k)$.
 From these solutions, we can select the relevant $k$ points that satisfy Eq. \eqref{eq:homogeneous_GBZ}.
-Scanning $k_a$ over $\mathbb{R}$, we will get the full continuum GBZ and, consequently, the bulk OBC spectrum.
+Scanning $k_a$ over $\mathbb{R}$, we will get the full generalized momentum space and, consequently, the bulk OBC spectrum.

-It is an easy task to check that the GBZ theory for homogeneous non-Hermitian continuum systems gives the same results for the Hatano-Nelson model in Sec. \ref{sec:homogenerous_hatano}.
-With the characteristic equation $E=h(k)=(k+ig)^2/2m$, the auxiliary equation $h(k)=h(k+k_0)$ gives rise to $k=-k_0/2-ig$ as the points on the aGBZ, where $k_0\in\mathbb{R}$ is a real number.
-Then the GBZ condition $\text{Im}[k_{1}(E)]=\text{Im}[k_{2}(E)]$ leads to $k_1=-k_0/2-ig$ and $k_2=k_0/2-ig$ as paired points on the continuum GBZ.
+It is an easy task to check that the theory of generalized momentum space for homogeneous non-Hermitian continuum systems predicts the NHSE of the Hatano-Nelson model in Sec. \ref{sec:homogenerous_hatano}.
+With the characteristic equation $E=h(k)=(k+ig)^2/2m$, the auxiliary equation $h(k)=h(k+k_0)$ gives rise to $k=-k_0/2-ig$ as the points on the auxiliary generalized momentum space, where $k_0\in\mathbb{R}$ is a real number.
+Then the condition $\text{Im}[k_{1}(E)]=\text{Im}[k_{2}(E)]$ leads to $k_1=-k_0/2-ig$ and $k_2=k_0/2-ig$ as paired points on the generalized momentum space.
 This result reveals that the bulk profile of the wavefunctions is proportional to $e^{gx}$, which is the same as the exact solution in Sec. \ref{sec:homogenerous_hatano}.
 Meanwhile, $E=k_0^2/2m$ is the corresponding real-valued OBC energy.